JanPhilippBittner/habittracker/Read Me.md

 pytest .
 ```

-The command line shout now return a green message indicating that the tests have passed.
+The command line should now return a green message indicating that the tests have passed.